akalongman/sublimetext-stringutilities/README.md

 Installation
 ------------------

-Clone the repository in a subfolder "InsertDate" in your Sublime Text "Packages" directory:
+Clone the repository in a subfolder "StringUtilities" in your Sublime Text "Packages" directory:

     git clone git://github.com/LONGMANi/sublimetext-stringutilities.git